neurodata/nd-faq/FAQ.md

 **A:** *@j1c* Since I was a Masters student at Hopkins, my coursework is a bit lighter than others so I am spending about 70% on research and 30% on classes in the first year.

 ---

+**Q:** How much time does TA-ing take?

+**A:** *@j1c* The current requirement is that you TA for one semester.
+I would consider TA-ing to take as much time as taking one full course.

+---

 **Q:** What are some of the current projects the team is working on and what must-know techniques are being used?

 **A:** See [current projects](projects.md) tab.